-When the six-month starvation period was over, the men were allowed to eat whatever and how much of what they wanted again.
+When the six-month starvation period was over, the men were allowed to eat whatever and how much of what they wanted again (intuitive eating).
 The results were pretty astounding: Many of the men developed strong preoccupations with food, feelings of guilt and shame when eating large quantities at once, social isolation and feeling less close to others, ritualistic eating behaviors, mood swings, binge eating, and feelings of fatness.

 The men’s metabolic rate also drastically decreased (some sources showing up to 40 percent decline).
 Many men reported feeling downright obsessed with food, having uncontrollable food cravings and ravenously eating uncomfortable amounts of calories whenever they had the chance.

 Several men even failed to adhere to their diet during the six months of starvation because they reported eating disorder-like behaviors including bingeing or purging, complete loss of “willpower” and personality changes.
 The outcome of the Minnesota Starvation Experiment and many other longitudinal studies show that restricted eating behaviors are simply not physically or psychologically sustainable in the long term and are ultimately damaging to your health.

 1. Don’t Cut Calories Too Low, Make Sure You Eat Enough!